WICG/raw-clipboard-access/explainer.md

 ## Raw Clipboard Access Write

 Clipboard representations are added just as in the Async Clipboard API, but the ordering of representations now informs the order in which each representation is written.
-Additionally, different operating systems have different names and representations for each clipboard format, so it’s recommended that the web application check `navigator.clipboard.platform` before interacting with the raw clipboard, and encode or decode information appropriately.
+It is recommended to write platform-independent code if possible, but different operating systems may have different names and representations for each clipboard format.
+Therefore, if a web application is reading or writing such platform-dependent formats, it's recommended that they check `navigator.clipboard.platform` before interacting with the raw clipboard, and encode or decode information appropriately.

 Example of this new write: